• Menu

 Without Walls Central Church

 On August 3, 2002, Without Walls Central Church began renting the building for services.
-This church was a branch of Randy and Paula White’s Without Walls International Church headquartered in Tampa.
-In 2004, Without Walls International Church reported a congregation of 20,000 as the largest congregation in the area making the church the seventh largest church in the United States.
+This church was a branch of Randy and Paula White’s Without Walls International Church, headquartered in Tampa.
+In 2004, Without Walls International Church reported a congregation of 20,000 as the largest congregation in the area, making the church the seventh largest church in the United States.
 In 2005, the Carpenter’s Home Church property was sold to the Without Walls churches for $8 million in cash.

 Decline and Closure

 Married in 1987, Randy and Paula White divorced in 2007.
-By 2008, three years after purchasing the former Carpenter’s Home Church, Without Walls International put both the Tampa and Lakeland properties up for sale due to financial difficulties.
+In 2008, three years after purchasing the former Carpenter’s Home Church, Without Walls International put both the Tampa and Lakeland properties up for sale due to financial difficulties.
 The Evangelical Christian Credit Union, the California credit union that held the mortgage on the property, began foreclosure proceedings on both properties later that year.
-Two parcels of land were sold to the city of Lakeland which allowed for a settlement with the credit union in 2009, but by November 2011, the electricity had been turned off due to unpaid bills and the property was on the verge of being sold or going into foreclosure.
+Two parcels of land were sold to the city of Lakeland, which allowed for a settlement with the credit union in 2009, but by November 2011, the electricity had been turned off due to unpaid bills, and the property was on the verge of being sold or going into foreclosure.

 An audit later made public by a United States Senate committee chaired by Iowa Republican Chuck Grassley showed that Without Walls received $150 million from 2004 to 2006.
-The Senate report found the church spent tax-exempt ministry funds one year to pay nearly $900,000 for the couple’s waterfront mansion, over a million dollars in salaries to family members, and paid for the Whites’ private jet.
+The Senate report found the church spent tax-exempt ministry funds in one year to pay nearly $900,000 for the couple’s waterfront mansion, over a million dollars in salaries to family members, and paid for the Whites’ private jet.
 Leaders of the church did not cooperate with the investigation.
 Although Grassley issued a report outlining his committee’s findings in 2011, no additional action was taken.

-On January 1, 2012, Paula White became the senior pastor of New Destiny Christian Center in Apopka while her ex-husband Randy White resumed leadership of the Without Walls Church Tampa location on June 20, 2012, as the Lakeland property had been abandoned the previous year when the electricity was turned off.
+On January 1, 2012, Paula White became the senior pastor of New Destiny Christian Center in Apopka, while her ex-husband, Randy White, resumed leadership of the Without Walls Church Tampa location on June 20, 2012, as the Lakeland property had been abandoned the previous year when the electricity was turned off.
 However, by October 2012, the Tampa property was under foreclosure proceedings by the Evangelical Christian Credit Union after failure to pay loans.

 without walls logo